KCP MICUP-BEAT at EMU

 The Martin Luther King, Jr. - César Chávez - Rosa Parks (KCP) Initiative is dedicated to supporting under-served students as they transition from community college into a four-year institution by providing critical services like mentoring, academic preparation, financial education and scholarships.

-The Michigan College/University Partnership (MICUP) Program provides State of Michigan funding to Michigan's four-year public and independent colleges and universities to increase the number of admitted academically or economically disadvantaged students who transfer from community colleges into baccalaureate degree programs at four-year institutions.
+The MICUP Program provides State of Michigan funding to Michigan's four-year public and independent colleges and universities to increase the number of admitted academically- or economically-disadvantaged students who transfer from community colleges into baccalaureate degree programs at four-year institutions.

-In addition to the University resources, participants of the BEAT program will have the advantage of the following:
+In addition to the University resources, participants of the MICUP-BEAT program will have the advantage of the following personalized services:

 The goals of the program are:

-- Tenacity to become an independent contributing member to our community.
+- To instill students' tenacity to become independent contributors to our community.